RichardNk24/MyCV/README.md

-# MyCv is one the personal projects that I started while learning
+# MyCv is one the personal projects